ccatobs/MODBUS/README.md

    might contain only one entry that matches one bit out of the leading or trailing byte.
 5) "muliplier" (optional only for input and holding registers).
+6) "offset" (optional only for input and holding registers).

 Furthermore, "value" and "datatype" are also reserved keys, since they will be generated in the output dictionary.
 Additional dictionary key/value